iKarwan/YTKillerPlus/README.md

 ### TrollStore iPA Only
 * Download and install TrollStore from [here](https://github.com/opa334/TrollStore).
-* download the YouTube ipa from the link [here](https://ikghd.site/iPA/YTK+TS_v17.49.6.ipa) and install it via TrollStore:
+* download the YouTube ipa from the link above and install it via TrollStore:

 ### fix YT Sign IN issue..